 I suppose the positive is the out pouring of care – random people wanting to donate blood, heroic acts by strangers, prayer vigils, flowers left at the scene, public officials decrying the action, social media memes.

-Before Vegas, it was Congressman Scalise shot while playing baseball this summer.
+Before Texas, was 59 dead and 500 wounded in Vegas, before that it was Congressman Scalise shot while playing baseball this summer.

 Before that, it was the June 2016 Orlando Massacre – 49 dead and 53 wounded.